 April 2012

-The interconnection between oxidative stress, genomic instability, mitotic asymmetry, and chronological life span lifespan in Saccharomyces cerevisiae

-Lindsay Alexandra Parnell

-Submitted to the Department of Biology on April 2012 in partial fulfillment for the completion of the Ethel WaddelGithii Honors Program at Spelman College

 ABSTRACT

 Cellular aging in Saccharomyces cerevisiae can lead to genomic instability and impaired mitotic asymmetry.
 Here, we focus on the role of oxidative stress on genomic instability and mitotic asymmetry.
 We treated yeast cells from a collection of natural isolates with hydrogen peroxide, and monitored the frequencies of loss of heterozygosity (LOH) in response to hydrogen peroxide concentration.
-We found that the increase of hydrogen peroxide-dependent genomic instability occurs before a drop in viability.negatively correlated with chronological life span, with an R-squared of 0.54 and a p-value of 0.024, and positively correlated with a measure of endogenous mitotic asymmetry with an R-squared of 0.43 and a p value of 0.054.
-This indicated that better resistance Tis lifespanand .
-Thisedthat better resistanceexogenous hydrogen peroxide is associated with a longer chronological life span and better mitotic asymmetry.
+We found that the increase of hydrogen peroxide-dependent genomic instability occurs before a drop in viability.
+This leadoff is inversely proportional to cells’s ability to maintain homeostasis despite substantial H2O2 induced DNA damage.
 We previously observed that elevation of genomic instability generally lags behind the drop in viability during chronological aging.
 Hence, hydrogen peroxide treatment and chronological aging lead to opposite timing of genomic instability with regards to viability.
 This contrast argues that the effect of oxidative stress on genome integrity is well suppressed up to the dying-off phase during chronological aging.
+We then found that the leadoff of genomic instability to viability is negatively correlated with chronological life span, with an R-squared of 0.54 and a p-value of 0.024, indicating that cells’ ability to maintain homeostasis despite substantial H2O2 induced DNA damage is positively correlated with chronological life span.
+Surprisingly, this leadoff is positively correlated with a measure of endogenous mitotic asymmetry with an R-squared of 0.43 and a p value of 0.054, indicating a trade-off between mitotic asymmetry and cell’s ability to fend-off H2O2-induced oxidative stress.
 Overall, our results demonstrate strong associations between oxidative stress, genomic instability, and mitotic asymmetry within the context of aging.

 Acknowledgements

 I owe the completion of this thesis to my advisor, Hong Qin.
 I thank him for constant support, commitment, and encouragement during this process.
 I would also like to thank research technicians Erin Jackson, Jenney Rodrigues, and Nilin Gupta and my undergraduate research colleagues Meghan Parker, Megan Maghee, and Brittni Wilson.
 This project was supported by a grant from the National Science Foundation.